apache/incubator-kie-kogito-pipelines/README.md

 ### Mandrel check

-Quarkus and Native checks are also performed against Mandrel builder image (see config `mandrel.builder_image`).
+If the [Mandrel environment](./dsl/seed/config/branch.yaml) is enabled, then Native checks are also performed with given Mandrel builder image.

 ### PR checks